wetet2/nodejs-koa-react-setup/README.md

-1. > yarn
-2. > yarn build:server
-3. > yarn build:client
-4. > yarn server:start

 # nodejs-koa-react
-with babel 7 and webpack 4
+This is with babel 7 and webpack 4 for development

-**have to install and build modules before starting server ,**
+**you have to install and build modules before starting server**
 ```
 $ yarn
 ```